Across the Lake Swim

 Support Craft

-Support craft waivers must be completed by all support craft operators and handed in the morning before the swim.
+Support craft waivers must be completed by all support craft operators before the swim.
 The waiver can be signed online here.

 History of the Swim